 We have never completed a clinical development program.
-In the past two years, we have discontinued the development of certain molecules prior to completion of preclinical development because we did not believe they met our criteria for potential clinical success.
-We currently have one product candidate, DNL201, in a Phase 1b clinical study in Parkinson's disease patients with and without the genetic LRRK2 mutation, one product candidate, DNL747, in Phase 1b clinical studies in ALS and Alzheimer's disease patients, and one product candidate, DNL151, in a Phase 1 clinical trial in healthy volunteers.
+We have previously discontinued the development of certain molecules prior to completion of preclinical development because we did not believe they met our criteria for potential clinical success.
 None of our product candidates have advanced into late-stage development or a pivotal clinical trial and it may be years before any such trial is initiated, if at all.
 Further, we cannot be certain that any of our product candidates will be successful in clinical trials.
 For instance, in 2016, we initiated a Phase 1 clinical trial in a former RIPK1 inhibitor product candidate, DNL104, which we subsequently discontinued based on liver test abnormalities in some clinical trial healthy volunteer participants.
 We may in the future advance product candidates into clinical trials and terminate such trials prior to their completion.

-If any of our product candidates successfully complete clinical trials, we generally plan to seek regulatory approval to market our product candidates in the United States, the European Union, or EU, and in additional foreign countries where we believe there is a viable commercial opportunity.
+If any of our product candidates successfully complete clinical trials, we generally plan to seek regulatory approval to market our product candidates in the United States, the European Union ("EU"), and in additional foreign countries where we believe there is a viable commercial opportunity.
 We have never commenced, compiled or submitted an application seeking regulatory approval to market any product candidate.
 We may never receive regulatory approval to market any product candidates even if such product candidates successfully complete clinical trials, which would adversely affect our viability.
 To obtain regulatory approval in countries outside the United States, we must comply with numerous and varying regulatory requirements of such other countries regarding safety, efficacy, chemistry, manufacturing and controls, clinical trials, commercial sales, pricing, and distribution of our product candidates.
 We may also rely on our collaborators or partners to conduct the required activities to support an application for regulatory approval, and to seek approval, for one or more of our product candidates.
 We cannot be sure that our collaborators or partners will conduct these activities or do so within the time frame we desire.
 Even if we (or our collaborators or partners) are successful in obtaining approval in one jurisdiction, we cannot ensure that we will obtain approval in any other jurisdictions.
 If we are unable to obtain approval for our product candidates in multiple jurisdictions, our revenue, business, financial condition, results of operations and growth prospects could be negatively affected.